 8. Merrell Men’s Vapor Glove 3

-The Merrell Men’s Vapor Glove 3 will definitely increase your overall comfort of a kettlebell workout.
+The Merrell Men’s Vapor Glove 3 will increase your overall comfort of a kettlebell workout.
 Due to the leather built, these shoes are extremely durable.

 However, the leather of the upper shoe comes with a cost of less breathability and heating of your feet.
 Speaking of comfort, it’s a lightweight shoe with an ample amount of cushioning that allows one to carry on kettlebell lifting sessions smoothly.